docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------------------------------------------------------

-.. _control-object-property-selected:
+.. _controlobj-selected:

 selected
 ********
 Type: ``Boolean``

 For :ref:`ListItem` objects only.
 When true, the item is part of the ``selection`` for its parent list.
 When false, the item is not selected.
 Set to true to select this item in a single-selection list, or to add it to the selection array for a multi-selection list.

 --------------------------------------------------------------------------------

-.. _control-object-property-selection-listbox:
+.. _controlobj-selection-listbox:

 selection
 *********